nponsard/ariel-os/book/src/adding-board-support.md

   - `chip`: The board's chip, needs to correspond to an existing laze context in `laze-project.yml`.
 - In `doc/support_matrix.yml`:
   - Add an entry under `boards`.
 Include a link to a `web.archive.org` snapshot that describes the board.
+  - Update the generated support pages from the book using `laze build update-book`.
 - Some MCU families need extra steps, see [Extra steps for some MCU families](#extra-steps-for-some-mcu-families).

 ```yaml